Qepanna/goFlux/README.md

 ## About the package

-This package `goFlux` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R (except for knowing how to use R, of course), choose the best model to calculate fluxes (LM or HM, that is the question. -Shakespeare, 1603),
+The R package `goFlux` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R (except for knowing how to use R, of course), choose the best model to calculate fluxes (LM or HM, that is the question. -Shakespeare, 1603),